Per User/Month (List)

 Discount Benchmarks

 Salesforce's list prices are just a starting point.
-Enterprise customers often receive significant discounts, but you need to know what's reasonable to ask for:
+Enterprise customers often receive significant discounts, but you need to know what is reasonable to ask for:

 Negotiation Lever Checklist

-1. Leverage usage data — Use data from your usage overview to your advantage.
-If you've identified 50 licenses not being used: "We plan to reduce unused licenses, but we're open to repurposing them elsewhere if the price is right."
-This signals you won't overbuy and are watching ROI closely.
+Use data from your usage overview to your advantage.
+If you have identified 50 licenses not being used: "We plan to reduce unused licenses, but we are open to repurposing them elsewhere if the price is right."
+This signals you will not overbuy.

-3. Multi-year commitment as leverage — Offering a longer commitment creates leverage.
+Offering a longer commitment creates leverage.
 Negotiate a three-year contract with substantial upfront discounts.
-But ensure you include price protection and flexibility clauses — don't trade control for discount.
+But ensure you include price protection and flexibility clauses.

-4. Leverage alternatives credibly — Even if switching is unlikely, maintain relationships with alternative vendors (Microsoft Dynamics 365, HubSpot, etc.).
+Even if switching is unlikely, maintain relationships with alternative vendors (Microsoft Dynamics 365, HubSpot, etc.).
 Let Salesforce know you periodically evaluate the market.
-It signals they must earn your business on value and price.

-6. Ask for extras — If Salesforce is firm on price, negotiate other value-adds: a larger sandbox, additional training credits at no charge, Premier support included, professional services credits, or partner funding to offset implementation costs.
+If Salesforce is firm on price, negotiate other value-adds: a larger sandbox, additional training credits, Premier support included, professional services credits, or partner funding to offset implementation costs.

-8. Document everything — Ensure any promises are written into the contract or amendment.
+Ensure any promises are written into the contract or amendment.
 Verbal assurances from sales reps are not enough.
-If it's not in writing, assume it doesn't exist.
+If it is not in writing, assume it does not exist.

-Companies have reported that negotiating near Salesforce's fiscal year-end (late January) can lead to significantly more favorable terms as the vendor is hungry to hit targets.
-One enterprise initiated negotiations in Q1 but deliberately held off finalizing until late Q4 — the sales team, under pressure to close, improved their offer twice in the final two weeks.
+One enterprise initiated negotiations in Q1 but deliberately held off finalizing until late Q4.
+The sales team, under pressure to close, improved their offer twice in the final two weeks.

 Common Cost Traps to Avoid